RSXDev/RSX-Hud/README.md

 Installation:

-  We remove the -main from the file
+  We remove the -main from the file name

   Add the folder to your resources folder